 - The Best Tips for Wax Begonia Care

-Pruning your polka dot begonia will cause it to grow fuller and bushier.
-Typically, any place you prune a begonia will cause it to grow new stems within a few weeks.
+Pruning your Polka Dot Begonias will cause it to grow fuller and bushier.
+Typically, any place you prune a Begonia will cause it to grow new stems within a few weeks.

 Pruning to encourage growth should occur during the spring and summer.
 By pinching off a stem, the plant will be encouraged to grow by spouting several new stems where the old one grew.

 Polka Dot Begonias are typically grown indoors in colder climates, and they make a great houseplant.
 While it is recommended that you prepare the soil for the option in the same manner as described above, it is recommended that you water more frequently if the plant is being kept in an area where there is no natural rainfall.

 Polka Dot Begonias do best when kept out of direct sunlight.

 Expect to repot the plant a few times during it’s lifetime.
 When grown indoors it’s not uncommon for the plant to reach four feet tall.
 If you want a tall Polka Dot Begonia, you will need to provide a rather large container to allow room for its roots.